Effects of dehydration on athletic performance

 Did you know that not drinking enough water can reduce your stamina by almost half?
 For example, if your endurance time is 121 minutes, dehydration can reduce your endurance time to 55 minutes.1 There are a number of effects that occur when your body is dehydrated that directly impact athletic performance.
 The effects of dehydration include a reduction in blood volume, decreased skin blood flow, decreased sweat production, increased core temperature, and increased consumption of muscle glycogen.
 All of these factors negatively impact your ability to perform at your best.

-For elite athletes, limiting fluid loss to no more than 2% of body weight helps maintain the physiological, cognitive and safety aspects of training while aiding recovery and future training sessions.3 Proper hydration is essential to recovery and getting you ready for the next game or training session.
+For high-performance athletes, limiting fluid loss to no more than 2% of body weight helps maintain the physiological, cognitive, and safety aspects of training while aiding recovery and future training sessions.3 Proper hydration is essential to recovery and getting you ready for the next game or training session.

 How to hydrate

 Fortunately, there are ways to ensure proper hydration before, during, and after exercise.
 Yes, all three times are equally important.
 A quick way to calculate how much water you need per day is to take half your body weight in pounds and convert it to ounces per day.
 For example, if you weigh 160 pounds, you need 80 ounces of water.
 A regular bottle of water holds about 16 ounces, so you'll need at least 5 bottles a day to stay hydrated.
 Follow these tips to develop a drinking strategy tailored to your individual needs, so you stay one step ahead of the competition.

 The goal is to be well hydrated before engaging in physical activity.
 Don't wait until your body tells you you're thirsty to hydrate.
 Anticipate your thirst and take a sip of water to get a head start.
 Plan your activities a day in advance and stay hydrated the night before to put yourself in the best possible position for success.